-[client] # The following password will be sent to all standard MySQL clients password="my_password" [mysql] no-auto-rehash connect_timeout=2 [mysqlhotcopy] interactive-timeout
+[client] # The following password is sent to all standard MySQL clients password="my password" [mysql] no-auto-rehash connect_timeout=2 [mysqlhotcopy] interactive-timeout

-If you want to create option groups that should be read by
+To create option groups to be read only by

-should be used only by MySQL servers with 5.6.x
+used only by MySQL servers with 5.6.x version

 It is possible to use